mannie55/Alx_DjangoLearnLab/django_blog/blog/README.md

 # Django Authentication System

 ## Overview
 This project implements a user authentication system using Django.
-It includes features such as user registration, login, logout, profile updates, and password management.
+It includes features such as user registration, login, logout and profile update.

 ## Table of Contents
 1. [Authentication Components](#authentication-components)